Let’s look at the basics of tone control wiring and how to adjust it to get the best sound from your guitar.

 For many people, the tone control itself is just a potentiometer (Volume knob) with a capacitor attached to it.
 When the tone control is turned all the way up, the tone is at its brightest, and as you turn the knob down (off), the tone darkens (i.e., high frequencies get rolled off).
 What might not be generally known is that the other components, especially any other Volume and Tone controls, will also affect the tone, so their values must be considered.
 Also, your tone is YOUR TONE, so unless you are trying to restore a collector guitar to original specs, it’s better not to just blindly follow guidelines and rules and call it a day.
 Instead, use your ears and this guide to get the best tone from your guitar.
-So, with that said, let’s begin with the components.
+So, with that said, let’s begin with the components of tone control wiring:

 Many entry level guitar manufacturers bring down the cost of their guitars by using low quality pots.
 They work, but it won’t be very long before they wear out and begin to introduce noise into your signal.
 Another problem with low quality pots is that they are manufactured with loose tolerances, which means that what is meant to be a 500k pot might actually be a 415k pot, or a 544k pot.
 Higher quality pots are manufactured to much tighter tolerances and the internal components such as the wiper and the lubricants last much longer.